 The bill provides protections for mobile home owners by:

-- Granting counties the power to enact certain ordinances for mobile home parks;
+- Granting counties and municipalities the power to enact certain ordinances for mobile home parks;

 - Extending the time period between the notice of nonpayment of rent and the termination of any tenancy or other estate at will or lease in a mobile home park; and